SQL Server benchmarks

 These benchmarks measure real end-to-end latency of CaeriusNet operations against a live SQL Server 2022 instance running inside a Docker service container on Ubuntu.
-All metrics include: TCP connection setup (pooled), TDS framing, SQL Server execution plan evaluation, data serialization over the wire, and SqlDataReader deserialization on the .NET side.
+Metrics include: TCP connection setup (pooled), TDS framing, SQL Server execution plan evaluation, data serialization over the wire, and SqlDataReader deserialization on the .NET side.

 ⚠️ These benchmarks require SQL Server.
 They are skipped automatically when